Thanksgiving: A Time for Togetherness

 Directions:

-Add the garlic and mushrooms and continue cooking until the mushrooms soften.
+Add the garlic and mushrooms, continuing to cook until the mushrooms soften.

 Add 1 cup of broth to the pan and stir well.

-To the remaining cup of broth, add the miso, flour, and tamari and stir until dissolved.
+To the remaining cup of broth, add the miso, flour, and tamari.
+Stir until dissolved.

 Add the dissolved mixture to the pan along with the sherry and continue cooking until the gravy thickens.
 Season with pepper.